Our School App Stay connected on the go...

 If you feel that the School or the Appeals Panel has not followed the Appeals Code (provided at the bottom of this webpage) procedure, you should initially contact the school.
 If you are not satisfied with the answers you receive, you should refer to the Education Funding Agency (EFA), an executive agency of the Department for Education (DfE).
 More information on the EFA is available on the DfE website and their page on making a complaint about admissions appeals can be accessed by clicking here.

 If, after reading the recommended documents, you still feel that you have a case against the Panel or the school, you should contact the Education Funding Agency by post to:

 Admission Appeal Complaints for Academy and Free Schools

 Please visit www.kent.gov.uk for current legislation and advice on both PESE and In Year Admissions

 Sixth Form Admissions

-Students at Highworth are offered a huge variety of courses and for those choosing a pathway to medicine, veterinary science, Oxbridge or a Russell Group university, our success rate is impressive.
-The depth and challenge of A level courses provide a perfect grounding for study at a higher level.
+Students at Highworth are offered a wide range of courses and for those choosing a pathway to medicine, veterinary science, Oxbridge or a Russell Group university, our success rate is impressive.
+The depth and challenge of A Level courses provide a perfect grounding for study at a higher level.

 The Russell Group (representing 24 leading UK universities) have created an information pack for students which helps them to make informed A level choices.